SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 Where free market fails / succeeds and where mercantalism fails / succeeds

 1. Go either way:
 	1. free market would have worked becuase it is a better system
 	2. free market doesnt work when others are not free market
-	3. free market is to drastic of a
+	3. free market is to drastic of an ideology for it to have taken effect